tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

 15. `shutdown -f` -> Reboot Fast, by suppressing the normal call to fsck when rebooting.
 16. `shutdown -F` -> FORCE filesystem check **mnemonic** Force with capital F
 17. `uniq -d` -> only print Duplicate lines.
 So uniq is the test for duplicate lines and the options determine what you want to output.
+18. `tune2fs -c` -> set the number of times before a filesystem will be checked

 #dependencies